AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 #### Entity Ingredient

-The `EntityIngredient` receives a `Holder<EntityType<?>>`, which is a raw definition of the entity that is used to create an actual instance of the entity in the current world.
-Upon initialization, it attempts to create the entity using the provided `EntityType` and stores it for later use.
-It's exposing the created entity via a getter method.
+The `EntityIngredient` receives a `Holder<EntityType<?>>`, a raw definition of the entity used to create an instance in the current world.
+Upon initialization, it creates the entity using the provided `EntityType` and stores it for later use.
+It exposes the created entity via a getter.

 #### Entity Ingredient Renderer

-The `EntityIngredientRenderer` implements the `IIngredientRenderer` interface provided by JEI.
-It is responsible for rendering the
-`EntityIngredient` within the GUI.
-The `render` method is where the actual rendering logic takes place.
-The ingredient, as well as the renderer, need to be registered within the JEI plugin for them to be used.
+The `EntityIngredientRenderer` implements JEI's `IIngredientRenderer` interface.
+It's responsible for drawing the `EntityIngredient` within the GUI.
+The `render` method contains the actual rendering logic.
+The ingredient and renderer must be registered in the JEI plugin to be used.

-The `render` method will pass an instance of the `EntityIngredient`, which allows access to the underlying entity that needs to be rendered. `GuiGraphics` is a helper class provided by Minecraft, more about that later.
+The `render` method receives an `EntityIngredient` instance, providing access to the underlying entity. `GuiGraphics` is a Minecraft helper class, more about it later.

 ### Initial Approach

-The common approach to a new concept in Minecraft modding is to look at how vanilla does it.
-In case you never heard it, "Vanilla" refers to the unmodified version of Minecraft, as released by Mojang.
+The common approach to a concept in Minecraft modding you have no experience with is to examine how vanilla does it.
+"Vanilla" refers to the unmodified Minecraft version released by Mojang.
 This blog post has been written at the time of Minecraft 1.21.1, right after [Mojang announced they will remove obfuscation in future versions][obfuscation-article].
 This means learning from vanilla code will become much easier in the future.
-For now, we still need to rely on decompiled code and mappings provided by the community, which makes the process a bit harder.
+For now, I relied on decompiled code and community mappings, which complicated the process.

-First, you always have to ask yourself: Where does Vanilla use similar functionality?<br>
+First, ask yourself: Where does vanilla use similar functionality?<br>
-In this case, I remembered that Minecraft needs to render an entity in the inventory screen.
-The player is nothing more than an entity.
+I recalled that Minecraft renders an entity in the inventory screen.
+In the end, the player is also just an entity.
+The same concept applies to other entities.
-That means the same concept can be applied for other entities as well.

-After a bit of investigation, I found the relevant code in the `InventoryScreen` class.
-The method `renderEntityInInventory` shows everything I need to know about rendering an entity in the GUI.
-Because of its length and the license, I won't include the full code in this blog post.
-The relevant parts are as follows.
+Investigation led to the `InventoryScreen` class.
+The `renderEntityInInventory` method contains everything needed.
+Due to length and license, I omit the full code.
+Relevant parts follow.

 ```java:line-numbers
 Lighting.setupForEntityInInventory();